ZhanLu00/Kpop-related-ATM-System/phase1/ATM/README.md

 Each line is a new bank account.
 All accounts are initialized in the following format:

 ```
-<account type>, <balance>, <date of creation>
+<account type>, <balance>, <dateCreated of creation>
 ```

 Account type can be one of the following: 'chequing', 'savings', 'lineofcredit', or 'creditcard'.

 Balances must be doubles greater than or equal to 0.

-The date of creation is written in the same format as the first line of 'ATMInfo.txt'.
+The dateCreated of creation is written in the same format as the first line of 'ATMInfo.txt'.

 #### Configuring BankUsers.txt